karanpalts/SEIS631FinalProject/README-Project.md

 Describe your data source(s):

-* Where it comes from (URL, API, dataset name)
+* Where it comes from (URL, API, dataset name) : : This is private data from a single liquor store in Minnesota, provided by the business owner.
+The data was pulled from the Clover web browser, exporting daily sales totals from March 2024 to October 2025.

-* What each observation represents (unit of analysis)
+* What each observation represents (unit of analysis): Each row in the file represents a single day of sales.

-* Number of observations and key variables
+* Number of observations and key variables: There are 610 observations (rows).
+The key variables for this analysis are Gross sales (float), Discounts (float), and Net sales (float).

-* Any filtering, cleaning, or transformation steps
+* Any filtering, cleaning, or transformation steps:

+The data was in a column format from its raw export into various month files.
+I had created a new excel file called LiquorStoreDataCleaned.xlsx in which I had transposed the data into row format and calculated discount rate, made a weekday column, remove any commas, and other misc tasks.

+A discount_rate column was made using the formula (Discounts / Gross sales).

+A categorical is_promo_day column (True/False) will be engineered based on a discount_rate threshold (e.g., any day with a discount_rate above the 75th percentile).

 ## 4. Methods

 Summarize how you analyzed the data:

-* The test statistic for your permutation test
+* The test statistic for your permutation test:

+The test statistic will be the difference in mean Net sales between the two groups ("Promo Days" and "Regular Days").

-* How you simulated or resampled under the null hypothesis
+* How you simulated or resampled under the null hypothesis:

+I will perform a permutation test by combining the Net sales data from both groups, shuffling the combined list, re-dealing them back into two new groups of the original sizes, and calculating the new difference in means.
+This will be repeated 10,000+ times to build a distribution of test statistics under the null hypothesis.

-* The metric(s) for which you created bootstrap confidence intervals
+* The metric(s) for which you created bootstrap confidence intervals:

+I will create a 95% bootstrap confidence interval for the median Net sales on "Promo Days."

-* Why the CLT does not apply to at least one metric
+* Why the CLT does not apply to at least one metric:

+(CLT) applies to statistics like sums and means, but it does not apply to the median.
+Therefore, I cannot use a standard formula to find the confidence interval for the median.
+Bootstrapping is the correct method to generate this interval.

 ## 5. Results